Estimating neural connection strengths from firing intervals: Numerical experiments

 and one with a non-symmetric connectivity function in Section \ref{sec:nonsym} given by

 In order to compare the true connectivity to the inverse solution we sample the connectivity function at $n^2$ points uniformly distributed on the square $[-0.5,0.5]^2$.
 For $n=100$ the samples of the symmetric connectivity function and the samples of the non-symmetric connectivity function are shown in Figure \ref{fig:W_sym} and \ref{fig:W_nonsym}, respectively.
 Along the $x$-axis the points are indexed by $i=1,\ldots,n$ and along the $y$-axis by $j=1,\ldots,n$.
+In addition, for consistency, all the numerical inverse solutions are plotted in the scale of the true connectivity.